-With my bike needing repairs from the previous day's lobe ride, I took a day off in Macas, Ecuador to find a bicycle mechanic to fix my spoke and repair some brake blocks.
+With my bike needing repairs from the previous day's long ride, I took a day off in Macas, Ecuador to find a bicycle mechanic to fix my spoke and repair some brake blocks.

 Bicycle Repairs in Macas